Brain network and activity in frontal regions change in the process of visuomotor adaptation

 Abstract

-The frontal regions are involved in the early stage of motor adaptation.
-However, the interactions between prefrontal cortex (PFC) and motor cortex (MC) in the regions are still unclear.
-Therefore, we investigated the relationship between PFC and MC in the early stage of motor adaptation using analyses of brain activity and its effective connectivity (EC).
+Frontal regions are involved in early stages of motor adaptation.
+However, the interactions between prefrontal cortex (PFC) and motor cortex (MC) remain unclear.
+Therefore, we investigated the relationship between PFC and MC in the process of motor adaptation including the early stage, using analyses of brain activity and its effective connectivity (EC).
 To promote motor adaptation, right-handed participants were trained to perform a visuomotor task with their right hand.
-Their brain activities before and after training were measured by near-infrared spectroscopy (NIRS) to investigate the brain networks.
-EC analysis revealed that the brain network between ipsilateral (right) PFC and contralateral (left) MC attenuated after the visuomotor training.
-The brain activity analysis also showed weaker ipsilateral PFC at the post-test compared to the pre-test.
-Regarding premotor cortex (PMC)/supplemetary motor area (SMA) in MC located in Brodmann’s area 6 (BA6), each hemisphere changed contrastingly, i.e., the ipsilateral activity weakened, while the activity on the contrateral side strengthened.
-These results suggest that PFC and MC are synchronized in the early stage of motor learning but work independently through the motor adaptation.
+To investigate the involved brain networks, their brain activity before and after training was measured by near-infrared spectroscopy (NIRS).
+EC analysis revealed that the brain network connecting the right PFC and contralateral (left) MC attenuated after the visuomotor training.
+Brain activity analysis showed the significant decrease in the ipsilateral (right) primary motor cortex (M1) after the visuomotor training.
+These results suggest that the PFC and MC are synchronized at the early stages of motor learning but act independently through the motor adaptation.

 Article activity feed